-The Setup Assistant, second generation of Belkin's renowned Easy Install Wizard, takes the guesswork out of setting up your Router.
+The Easy Install Wizard takes the guesswork out of setting up your Router.
 This automatic software determines your network settings for you and sets up the Router for connection to your Internet Service Provider (ISP).
 In a matter of minutes, your Router will be up and running on the Internet.

-Note: Setup Assistant software is compatible with Windows 2000, XP, and Vista; and Mac OS X v10.x.
-If you are using another operating system, the Router can be set up using the Alternate Setup Method described in this User Manual (see page xx) [VERIFY PAGE NUMBER].
+Note: Easy Install Wizard software is compatible with Windows 98SE, Me, 2000, XP, and Mac OS X. If you are using another operating system, the Router can be set up using the Alternate Setup Method described in this User Manual (see page 24).